siskajakub/relativity-azure-translator/README.md

 For details on language options, please refer to official [Azure documentation](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support).

 # Log
-Event handler generates translation log to fiels specified by the Relativity Instance Settings.
+Mass operation generates translation log to fiels specified by the Relativity Instance Settings.
 Log entry is added after each translation.
 There can be multiple log entries for one Document.
 Log entry has following fields:
 * Translation engine